welyab/anjabachen/README.md

 System.out.println(fen);
 ```

-Will produce the follow output:
+Will produce the FEN string, that is the representation for the usual chess in the initial positions:

 ```text
 rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1
 ```

+### Movement generation

 ### Text based board output